vitaly-t/pg-promise/API/errors.md

 **Extends:** <code>Error</code>
 <a name="new_module_errors.SQLParsingError_new"></a>
 #### new SQLParsingError()
 Represents a failure to parse an external SQL file.
+The type is available from the library's root: `pgp.SQLParsingError`